neoforged/Documentation/docs/datamaps/index.md

 We provide some default mergers for merging lists, sets and maps in `DataMapValueMerger`.

-The default merger (`DataMapValueMerger#defaultMerger`) has the typical first come last serverd priority-based overwriting behaviour that you'd expect from normal data packs, where the newest value always wins.
+The default merger (`DataMapValueMerger#defaultMerger`) has the typical behaviour you'd expect from normal data packs, where the newest value (which comes from the highest datapack) always wins.

 ### Removers
 An advanced data map can provide a `DataMapValueRemover` through `AdvancedDataMapType#remover`.
 The remover will allow selective removals of data map values, effectively decomposition.